PurpleI2P/i2pd_docs_en/docs/devs/building/windows.md

 	cmake ..\build -G "Visual Studio 12 2013" -DWITH_UPNP=ON -DWITH_PCH=ON -DCMAKE_INSTALL_PREFIX:PATH=C:\dev\Debug_Win32_stage

-If necessary files are not found `WITH_UPNP` will stay off.
+If necessary files are not found `WITH_UPNP` will stay off. vcpkg users may refer to [this](https://learn.microsoft.com/en-us/vcpkg/users/buildsystems/cmake-integration) for CMake flags.

 ### Building i2pd